Don't Turn Around: Music video

 Ace of Base filmed a music video for the song, directed by Swedish-based director Matt Broadley, showing scenes of a couple leaving each other intertwined with exterior scenes of the band on the beach and interior scenes filmed in a house in Coconut Grove in Miami, Florida, in December 1993.
 The lighthouse in the video is located in Bill Bags Cape Florida State Park on Key Biscayne, one of Miami's barrier islands.
 Some parts of the video are in black-and-white, but the scenes with Ace of Base members are in sepia color.
 The video begins with the group performing inside a sun-soaked red great room in a 1910 era mansion in Coconut Grove.
 The outdoor scenes were filmed on a beach in key biscayne.
 The brunette also descends a staircase in the house, that is not on the beach, it is in coconut Grove, and toward the end, all four members walk along the shore.
-It received heavy rotation on MTV Europe and was A-listed on Germany's VIVA in May 1994.
-Broadley had previously directed the music videos for "All That She Wants" and "Happy Nation".
-As of May 2025, "Don't Turn Around" had generated more than 45 million views on YouTube.
+It received heavy rotation on MTV Europe and was A-listed on German music television channel VIVA in May 1994.
+Three months later, it was A-listed also on France's MCM.
+Broadley had previously directed the videos for "All That She Wants" and "Happy Nation".
+"Don't Turn Around" had generated more than 48 million views on YouTube in December 2025.